Advocating for stronger primary health care systems in Kenya

 From left: Anthony Gitau, Director, Johnson & Johnson Global Community Impact for Sub-Saharan Africa; Dr. Simon Kibias, Ag.
 Head Directorate of Health Standards, Quality Assurance and Regulation, Kenya Ministry of Health; Dr. Andrew Mulwa, Ag.
 Director, Medical Services, Preventive and Promotive Health Services, Kenya Ministry of Health; Carolyne Njuguna, Country Director, PATH Kenya; and Thomas Onyango, Country Director, Living Goods hold copies of the newly launched PHC policies and guidelines.
 Photo: PATH/Jacqueline Achieng.

 This post originally appeared in the PHCPI website.
+Read this fact sheet to learn more about PATH's implementation of Kenya's PHC policy.

 Primary health care (PHC) is the most basic package of essential health services and products needed to prevent disease, promote health, and manage illness.
 In the case of preventing and treating diarrheal disease, PHC includes basic child health tools like immunization, oral rehydration solution and zinc, and health education for parents.
 Read about how Kenya is advancing PHC with a new framework.